fabkrum/core-web-vitals-optimizer/README.md

 ## How does the Core Web Vitals Optimizer work?

-The Core Web Vitals Optimizer combines free and paid tools and a proven workflow:
+The Core Web Vitals Optimizer is a tool which supports a proven workflow to get good CWV:

-* A Google Sheet which can connect to the CrUX API
+* A Google Sheet with added Core Web Vitals functions (free)
-* A workflow which lets you set the right priorities
+* CrUX API integration to get Googles Core Web Vitals data (free)
-* Audit checklist with rich explanations (n/a - work in progress)
+* Audit checklist for page types that need improvement
-* Verify your hypotheses quickly with Cloudflare Workers
+* Blogpost / Video to explain each audit step in detail **(this is not available yet)**
-* Monitor everything with Webpagetest (optional / [Get a Webpagetest API Key](https://product.webpagetest.org/api))
+* Webpagetest API integration (paid: you need to buy a [Webpagetest API Key](https://product.webpagetest.org/api)) **(this is not available yet)**

 ## Who is the Core Web Vitals Optimizer for?